Questions and (hopefully) Answers ...

 "4NCL" stands for "4 Nations Chess League" (ie: England, Ireland, Scotland, Wales) and is a national competition for teams throughout Britain and in which the very best players in the country take part including many Grandmasters.

-Last season 3Cs 1 finished 4th in Division 1 thus giving them qualification into the European Club Cup.
 Even more remarkable is that whilst 3Cs' are mainly comprised of players who have come through the club's junior set-up, they often face "manufactured" opposition who have enticed some of the country's top players to represent them yet still use the name of the local chess club.

-How do I get a grade ?
+How do I get a rating ?

 I saw a story in a newspaper which mentioned International Chess Day ... what is that ?